-If Medicare options and information are making your head spin, you’re not alone.
-Norgard Insurance Group is here to help you choose coverage that makes sense.
+If Medicare plans and information are making your head spin, you’re not alone.
+Norgard Insurance Group is here to help you choose the right Medicare coverage that makes sense.

 What is Medicare?
 We all feel like we have a sense of what Medicare insurance is all about, but it can be confusing to try to understand exactly what Medicare is, who it benefits, and what the coverage includes.
 We’re here to help break it all down.
 Let’s take a look at everything you need to know about Medicare.